Considerations for Overriding Standard Buttons | Salesforce

-A standard button (New, Edit, View, Delete, and Clone) overridden with a Visualforce page won’t show up in Salesforce1 unless the Visualforce page is enabled for Salesforce mobile apps.
+A standard button (New, Edit, View, Delete, and Clone) overridden with a Visualforce page doesn’t show up in Salesforce1 unless the Visualforce page is enabled for Salesforce mobile apps.
 Overriding standard list and tab controls isn’t supported in Salesforce1.

 The View standard button refers to all of the links in Salesforce that display the detail page for a record.
 Overriding the View standard button reroutes all of these links.

-If a button is not available for overrides, you can still hide it on the page layout.
+If a button isn’t available for overrides, you can still hide it on the page layout.